GuillaumeDerval/INGIniousSubmit/README.md

 - Add new code extractors for C/C++/Scala, which are used by UCLouvain for multiple courses.
 - Add a code extractor that sends JAR file
 - Add a code extractor that sends a ZIP file of the whole project
-- Add a code extractor that allows to send specific files
 - Modify the submission mechanism to allow to send binary files
 - Add a command that ensures that tests have been run and are successful before sending a submission to INGInious